junxit/us-congress-bills-113/metadata.md

 - 2013-07-30 — Placed on the Union Calendar, Calendar No. 130.
 - 2013-07-30 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-182.
 - 2013-07-30 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-182.
+- 2013-07-31 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.